-As one of the most profitable and popular financial centers in the world, Hong Kong offers many perks to its foreign banking customers.
+As one of the most profitable and popular financial centres in the world, Hong Kong offers many perks to its foreign banking customers.

-With an efficient legal system, favorable tax system, and robust telecommunications and financial infrastructure, Hong Kong is a prime destination for offshore banking.
+With an efficient legal system, a favourable tax system, and robust telecommunications and financial infrastructure, Hong Kong is a prime destination for offshore banking.